Alaska Department of Fish and Game

 Polar bears are hunted by Alaska Natives as an important part of their culture.
 Polar bear meat is consumed, and their fur is used for clothing and blankets.
 Parts of the bear are also used for handicrafts.

-Polar bears are protected under the Marine Mammal Protection Act (MMPA) and managed by the U.S. Fish and Wildlife Service (USFWS).
-USFWS also has co-management agreements with the Alaska Nanuuq Commission and the North Slope Borough.
-The Chukchi Sea population is managed through a bilateral agreement with Russia.
-Alaska Natives have also signed an agreement with the indigenous people of Canada regarding the management of the Southern Beaufort Sea population.
+Polar bears are protected under the Marine Mammal Protection Act (MMPA), the Endangered Species Act (ESA), and are managed by the U.S. Fish and Wildlife Service (USFWS) in cooperation with the Alaska Nanuuq Commission and the North Slope Borough.
+Since polar bears in the Bering and Chukchi seas region travel between Alaska and Russia, a bilateral agreement with Russia for bear research, management, and conservation exists.
+Similarly, Alaska Natives have also signed an agreement with the indigenous people of Canada regarding the hunting and management of the shared Southern Beaufort Sea sub-population of polar bears.

-The U.S. Fish and Wildlife Service (USFWS) and U.S. Geological Survey (USGS) conduct polar bear research.
-They have a long term mark-recapture study in the Southern Beaufort Sea to determine population size and productivity.
-In 2008, they began a study on the effect of climate change on Southern Beaufort Sea polar bears to compare the condition and activity of polar bears on land versus on the ice.
-USFWS conducts yearly aerial surveys of Southern Beaufort Sea polar bears to study their fall distribution.
-USFWS and USGS also study polar bears in the Chukchi Sea.
-Through a capture project, the scientists collected biological and demographic information.
+The U.S. Fish and Wildlife Service (USFWS) and U.S. Geological Survey (USGS) conduct polar bear research in Alaska.
+A long term mark-recapture study in the Southern Beaufort Sea is underway to determine population size, productivity, and how polar bears are responding to their changing environment.
+USGS and USFWS have also been monitoring the fall distribution of polar bears annually along Alaska’s Beaufort Sea coast using aerial surveys.
+USFWS and USGS also study polar bears in the Chukchi Sea to try to determine the status and trends of bears in that region.

-ADF&G and the USFWS-Marine Mammals Management are collaborating on a project to evaluate the feasibility of 3 methods to detect polar bear dens on barrier islands in the Beaufort Sea.
+ADF&G and the USFWS–Marine Mammals Management Office are collaborating on a project to evaluate the feasibility of 3 methods to detect polar bear dens in the Beaufort Sea.
 For more information see Cooperative Maternal Polar Bear Den Detection Project.

 For more information on USFWS polar bear research, see the USFWS Polar Bear Research in Alaska (PDF file).